just-boris/react-workshop/index.md

 * Detects and evaluate your custom components as well as usual html-tags
 * Easy to listen to events

+## Solves our issues

+This issues wouldn't happen by design with React

+ * WEBSITE-18243
+ * WEBSITE-18179
+ * WEBSITE-18175
+ * WEBSITE-18047

 ## React in production

 ![Facebook](pictures/react-in-prod.png)